 Reflecting and Thinking

-As Jesus nears the end of his ministry in Galilee (as Luke is recounting the story), he travels from place to place, proclaiming the good news of the kingdom (remember 4:18-19, to preach good news).
-As crowds assemble, he teaches in parables.
-Luke seemingly places the parable section in a slightly different chronology than Matthew, but the comment we made concerning the Sermon on the Plain is again valid: certainly Jesus used the same teachings and stories more than once during his ministry.
+As Jesus nears the end of his ministry in Galilee (using Luke's timeline as he recounts the story), he travels from place to place, proclaiming the good news of the kingdom (see 4:18-19, he came to preach good news).
+As crowds assemble, Jesus teaches in parables.
+Luke places the parable section in a slightly different chronology than Matthew, but the explanation given in contrasting the Sermon on the Plain and the Sermon on the Mount (see Luke 6) again applies: certainly Jesus used the same teachings and stories more than once during his ministry.
 The parable narrative in Luke is immediately followed by stories that appear in Matthew's gospel right after the Sermon on the Mount.
-These chronological difficulties are interesting but are not overwhelming, remembering that the Gospel writers were redactors as much as authors of original material (Luke 1:1-4).
+These chronological difficulties are interesting but are not overwhelming, remembering that the Gospel writers were redactors (editors of existing materials) as much as authors of original material (Luke 1:1-4).

-Assume with me for a moment that we have a series of identity narratives in this chapter.
+Assume with me for a moment that one purpose of this chapter is to give us a series of identity narratives.
 Jesus is traveling about and some women who have been healed and cured are following him and financing him.
 Do they have faith?
-Do they have any idea about who he is?
+Do they understand who he is?
+Do they have any idea?
 After he teaches in parables, his identity in relation to his mother and brothers is brought up.
 What does Jesus' response mean?
 His disciples raise the question of his identity after he calms the storm.
 The demon-possessed man cannot withhold his joy.
 The synagogue ruler does not know where else to turn.
 Neither does the woman subject to bleeding.
 Two things go hand in hand: Jesus' identity and our faith.
 What do you think about Jesus?
-Is it reflected in your life as you live out that faith?
+How is your understanding of Jesus reflected in your life as you live out that faith?

 Dear God and Father in heaven, we praise you for your majestic greatness and wisdom.
-We are overwhelmed by your wisdom in sending Jesus to communicate your nature and love.
+We are overwhelmed by your wisdom in sending Jesus to show us your nature and your love.
 We wonder at our lack of faith.
 We want more faith.
 Help us have courage to tell others what Jesus has done for us.
 In the name of Jesus we pray, Amen.